mofas/apply-algo/HW2.md

   sum <- sum + 2^i
 ```

-The total cost will be ~ `n + 2*n = 3*n`.
+The total cost will be small than `n + 2*n = 3*n`.
 That is O(n)

 # 4. A sequence of stack operations is performed on a stack whose size never exceeds k.
 After every k operations, a copy of the entire stack is made for backup purposes.
 Show that the cost of n stack operations, including copying the stack, is O(n) by assigning suitable amortized costs to the various stack operations.

-Stack has two operation, push and pop.
-Everytime we do those operations, we can do the same thing on another "backup" stack.
-After k operations, we can switch to another new "backup" stack.
+Everytime we do a operation, we can image we do the same thing on virtual "backup" stack, and after k operations, we will "actually" do those operations to create real new "backup" stack.

-Therefore, all operation double the cost from original one, so the total cost is `2*n`.
-However, the cost is still O(n).
-(Create new backup stack will be constant cost, and that cost is also O(n)).
+Therefore, we just only need to double the cost of all operation from original one, so the new total cost is `2*(cost of original operations)`.
+Because amortized cost of stack with operations POP and PUSH is O(n), the total cost will still be O(n) with backup mechanism.
+(Assume create new backup stack will be constant cost, and overall cost is still O(n)).

 # 5. Suppose we wish not only to increment a counter but also to reset it to zero (i.e., make all bits in it 0).
 Show how to implement a counter as an array of bits so that any sequence of increment or reset operations takes time O(n) on an initially zero counter.